bar10dr/SevOmatic/README.md

 > -f [Update frequency]
 >
-> If in continous mode, will set the number of seconds between each attempt to read the market json file.
+> If in continous mode, will set the number of seconds between each attempt to update the spreadsheet.
 Default is 60.
 >
 > Ex: dotnet run -- -f 30